CLICK IMAGE TO ENLARGE (+)

-Evaporation is the most simple form of film formation, and involves the release of the carrier after application.
+Evaporation is the simplest form of film formation and involves the release of the carrier after application.
 Lacquers dry by this mechanism.
-As the carrier evaporates, it leaves behind a solid coating, without any chemical or structural change to the rest of the raw materials.
+As the carrier evaporates, it leaves behind a solid coating without any chemical or structural change to the rest of the raw materials.
 Coatings that dry through evaporation usually take 10-30 minutes to fully cure.

 Finally, chemical curing occurs when small molecules react to form larger and larger molecules, resulting in a cured film.
 Epoxies and two-part urethanes are examples of this type of curing mechanism.
-As with the other means of forming a film, the first part of chemical curing is a 10-min evaporation of the carrier, followed by a chemical reaction that can take anywhere from thirty minutes to several hours, depending on the formulation.
-Chemical curing can provide more durable and forgiving film, and is often used for higher performance end uses.
+As with the other means of forming a film, the first part of chemical curing is a 10-minute evaporation of the carrier, followed by a chemical reaction that can take anywhere from 30 minutes to several hours, depending on the formulation.
+Chemical curing can provide more durable and forgiving film, and is often used for higher-performance end-uses.

-The type of curing process has less of an impact of regulations and VOC than they type of technology used.
+The type of curing process has less of an impact on regulations and VOC than the type of technology used.
 Emissions are a key regulation that finishers face, and the type of cure doesn’t necessarily reduce or increase the VOC, although the selection may result in emissions of other chemicals that may be regulated, such as formaldehyde.
-However, more intense curing mechanisms like chemical curing result in a more durable finish, and may help finishers make lasting products that are ultimately more sustainable.
+However, more intense curing mechanisms like chemical curing result in a more durable finish and may help finishers make lasting products that are ultimately more sustainable.

 Matching Needs to Performance

-The durability and long-lasting appearance characteristics historically provided by solventborne products has made them a popular choice for metal finishing applications as diverse as military, industrial, agricultural, construction equipment, office furnishing and consumer electronics.
-In fact, solventborne dominate the listing of federal standards because of their long history and the general comfort with the technology and the performance it provides.
+The durability and long-lasting appearance characteristics historically provided by solvent-borne products has made them a popular choice for metal finishing applications as diverse as military, industrial, agricultural, construction equipment, office furnishings and consumer electronics.
+In fact, solvent-borne dominates the listing of federal standards because of their long history and the general comfort with the technology and the performance it provides.

 Advances in polymer technology have driven the development of high-solids coatings.
 Ongoing research and development has led to new polymers that act as both solvent and binder.
 Using these polymers in high-solids formulations lowers the molecular weight and/or viscosity of the coating, resulting in better gloss retention, flow and leveling, and adhesion.
 In fact, current high-solids coatings can offer the same or improved performance characteristics as their high-quality, conventional low-solids counterparts.

-The development of new cross-linking technologies has also led to gains with high solids coatings.
-Often used in conditions where they are expected to cure despite a challenging environment, high solids coatings are also required to provide top performance characteristics.
+The development of new cross-linking technologies has also led to gains with high-solids coatings.
+Often used in conditions where they are expected to cure despite a challenging environment, high-solids coatings are also required to provide top performance characteristics.
 Crosslinking technologies have been developed that maximize the performance of polymers while reducing initial viscosity, making application easier.
-The combination of high-solids melamine crosslinkers with high-solids polyesters to create attractive coatings for appliances, office furnishings and recreational equipment is a great example of crosslinking technology at work.
+The combination of high-solids melamine crosslinkers with high-solids polyesters to create attractive coatings for appliances, office furnishings and recreational equip-ment is a great example of crosslinking technology at work.
 In addition to creating a wide range of highly durable, attractive finishes, manufacturers have used crosslinker/polymer combinations for more specialized applications, like coatings that cure at room temperature or with UV/EB energy systems that are ideal for substrates such as wood and plastics.
-The industry is getting closer to its goal of creating 100% solids formulations that can be cured by conventional baking systems.
+The industry is getting closer to its goal of creating 100-percent solids formulations that can be cured by conventional baking systems.